fischejo/comment-helper/README.md

 Introduction
 ============
-Tool for merging muliple comments and putting to clipboard.
+Tool for merging multiple comments and putting to clipboard.
 Perfect for tutors, teachers and online marking.

 ![Alt text](screen.png)